-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Under the High Option, the calendar year deductible is \$350 per person (\$700 if enrollment is Self Plus one or Self and Family).
-Under the Standard Option, the calendar year deductible is \$350 per person (\$700 if enrollment is Self Plus One or Self and Family) if you use in-network providers; the calendar year deductible is \$700 per person (\$1,400 if enrollment is Self Plus One or Self and Family) if you use out-of-network providers.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Under the High and Standard Option, the calendar year deductible is \$350 per person (\$700 if enrollment is Self Plus one or Self and Family) if you use in-network providers; the calendar year deductible is \$700 per person (\$1,400 if enrollment is Self Plus One or Self and Family) if you use out-of-network providers.
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(no deductible)" to show when the calendar year deductible does not apply. - The out-of-network benefits are the standard benefits of this Plan.
 In-network benefits apply only when you use an in-network provider.
 When no in-network provider is available, out-of-network benefits apply. - Be sure to read Section 4.
 Your Costs for Covered Services, for valuable information about how cost-sharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - When you use an in-network hospital, the professionals who provide services to you in a hospital may not all be in-network providers.
 If you receive out-of-network services at an in-network hospital, we will pay up to the Plan allowance according to the No Surprises Act. - We will provide in-network benefits if you are admitted to an out-of-network hospital due to a medical emergency.
 We will also provide in-network benefits if you receive care from professionals who provide services in an out-of-network hospital, when admitted due to a medical emergency. - If you enroll in GEHA's High or Standard Option Plan and have Medicare Parts A and B as primary coverage, we offer a tailored Medicare Advantage (PPO) plan to our FEHB members in partnership with UnitedHealthcare (UHC).
 This plan enhances your GEHA coverage by reducing or eliminating cost-sharing for services and adding benefits at no additional cost.
 It includes a Medicare Part B subsidy of \$100 per month for High Option and \$75 per month for Standard Option.
 GEHA's custom designed Medicare Advantage (PPO) plan is subject to Medicare rules.
 See Section 9, Coordinating Benefits with Medicare and Other Coverage.